Roof Installation Guide

 New Roof Installation

-Next, the new roofing materials can be added.
-The method of installation and the time it takes to install will depend on the type of roofing materials you have chosen.
+Now, the new roofing materials can be added.
+The installation method and the time it takes to install it will depend on the type of roofing materials you have chosen.

 Some roofing options can be quite difficult to install or could be brittle and may easily break during the installation.
 With this in mind, the contractors will need to be extra cautious during the installation process.